JeremyLWright/JeremyLWright.github.io/content/series/Refined Software Development/2021-11-03-tla-plus-as-a-flowchart.markdown

 |---------|------|
 | _always_ when I have money, then _eventually_ I have soda | ``[](IHaveMoney => <>IHaveSoda)`` |

-However, as we'll see in the video, TLC finds a counter-example for this temporal equation.
+However, as we'll see in the video[^3], TLC finds a counter-example for this temporal equation.
 TLC shows us a case we didn't consider.

 That's it!
 Let's model this in TLA+ and see how the process makes our designs interactive.
-Follow along with the video, or check-out the spec and play with it yourself.
+Follow along with the video[^3], or check-out the spec and play with it yourself.

 # Acknowledgements